Richard G. Austin (weightlifter): Life and career

-His forte, so to speak, in years past, especially, was training school kids.
 Jerry Perkins had some of his wrestlers train with him to develop added strength.
-It worked out well.
-Several hundred kids have trained at his gym for the betterment of their sports skills and after college and during they still come to train there, I hear the price is OK, advice on training is given freely and he enjoys sharing his knowledge with anyone willing to listen.
-For 38 years Alan Cayer has been lifting with Dick!
-He now possesses 3 World Titles and has made outstanding recognition in the Power-Lifting World.
+Several hundred kids trained at his gym to improve their sports skills and some returned to train there during and after college.
+Advice on training is free and he shares his knowledge with anyone willing to listen.
+For 38 years Alan Cayer has been lifting with Dick and won 3 World Titles in the Power-Lifting World.

 In 1999 Dick was inducted into the Maine Sports Hall of Fame.
 Prior to his death, he was on the board of directors and also on the Honors and Selection Committee, whose job is to select potential incoming inductees.